Toolbar

 External Stylo Window

-An external browser window opens, where Stylo is called with the current document.
+An external browser window is opened, in which Stylo is called with the current document.
 This can be helpful if the management interface is too constraining during design.
 It should be noted that the first call may fail, as browsers recognize it as a popup window and prevent it from opening.
 In that case, opening from this domain must be explicitly allowed.

 16